awsdocs/aws-cdk-guide/doc_source/bootstrapping.md

 \* *We will add additional resources to the modern template as needed\.*

-**Important**
-The modern bootstrap template grants the bootstrapped account read and write access to any Amazon S3 bucket in the same environment, as well as the ability to read secrets from AWS KMS\.
-All accounts trusted in the bootstrapped environment can perform the same actions\.
-If this is not what you want, use a [custom template](#bootstrapping-customizing-extended)\.
-These permissions are only required by [CDK Pipelines](cdk_pipeline.md)\.

-At some point in the future, the modern template will become the default bootstrapping template\.
-Until then, manually select the modern template when bootstrapping by setting the `CDK_NEW_BOOTSTRAP` environment variable\.
+In AWS CDK version 2, the modern template will be the default bootstrapping template\.
+In version 1, manually select the modern template when bootstrapping by setting the `CDK_NEW_BOOTSTRAP` environment variable\.

 ------
 #### [ macOS/Linux ]